kosmoknot/meengi/content/templates.md

 //Todo: Write Templates to support markdown style formatting here

-//Custom Templates
+//Custom Templates for testing

 #Template1(arg1,arg2):
 $arg1 and $arg2 are part of the Template1
 #

 #Template2():
-This is Template2 has zero arguments.
+This is Template2.
+It has zero arguments.
 #

 #Template3():